ashwu11/slap-jack-mania/README.md

 and a clarification of the terms can be found below as well.

 This project is of interest to me because Slap Jack is one of my favorite card games.
-In fact, my friends and I have developed new rules a long time ago for a harder version because the normal Slap Jack was too easy.
-I call this Mania mode, and I am familiar with the rules as I have played many times.
-If I am able to implement the normal mode as desired, I would attempt to add a Mania mode as well.
 I have always wanted to code some sort of interactive game, and this project is the perfect opportunity to do so.
 I believe this will be a fun project to work on.

+The point system of the game follows an opponent pairing process.
+The pair with the first player to slap correctly becomes the active pair for that round.
+The slower player in the active pair must collect all cards from the current round.
+The cards will be distributed based on the actions of the following pairs:
+- Player 1 VS Player 2
+- Player 3 VS Player 4

-## Rules
+# Rules
+### General

-- **Objective:** to get rid of your cards.
+- **Objective:** to get rid of all your cards.
-- Last player to slap must collect all cards from current round.
+- Last player to slap in the active pair must collect all cards from the current round.
-- Players who slap incorrectly must collect all cards from current round.
+- Players who slap incorrectly must collect all cards from the current round.
 - There is no penalty if all players do not slap the pile.
-- In ascending order, players count up (from Ace to King) every time a card is flipped.
+- In ascending order, players count from Ace to King every time a card is flipped.
 The count starts over when a round ends.

+### When to slap
-- Slap on Jacks
+- On Jacks
-- Slap when the card value matches the current count
+- The card value matches the current count
-- Slap on Doubles
-- Slap on Sandwiches

-### Terms

-- `Double:` Two cards with the same value.
+- Doubles: Two cards with the same value.
 Examples:
     - 3 + 3
     - Queen + Queen

-- `Sandwich:` Two cards of the same value with any card in between.
+- Sandwiches: Two cards of the same value with any card in between.
 Examples:
     - 1 + 7 + 1
     - King + 3 + King

 ## User Stories
 - As a user, I want to be able to add an account to a list of accounts by saving a game.